MIC-DKFZ/semantic_segmentation/config/Readme.md

 # Configure the Configuration

-In the following, each configuration group is explained in detail.
+In the following, each configuration group and some other features are explained in detail.
 First, the provided functionality is explained and afterwards it is described how this can be customized, for example to add a new model or a new dataset to the framework.

 ## Model